ministryofjustice/cloud-platform-user-docs/03-monitoring-an-app/003-application-metrics.md

 More detailed information about service-monitors can be found [here](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/running-exporters.md)

-## NetworkPolicy for Monitor Namespace
+## NetworkPolicy for Monitoring Namespace

 By default, all connections from outside a namespace are blocked, therefore a network policy is required for the `monitoring` namespace to be able to connect into an application namespace to scrape the metrics endpoint.